Ozzie Albies Preview, Player Props: Braves vs. Dodgers

-On Saturday, Ozzie Albies (batting .340 in his past 10 games) and the Atlanta Braves face the Los Angeles Dodgers, whose starting pitcher will be Bobby Miller.
-First pitch is at 9:10 PM ET.
+Ozzie Albies and his .380 on-base percentage over his past 10 games (54 points higher than his season-long percentage), will be in action for the Atlanta Braves against the Los Angeles Dodgers and Bobby Miller on September 3 at 4:10 PM ET.

-He had a one-hit showing in his most recent game (1-for-5) against the Dodgers.
+He had two hits (going 2-for-4) in his most recent game against the Dodgers.

 Ozzie Albies Game Info & Props vs. the Dodgers